- Open the filler cap and check the seal for porosity and damage.

 - Cylinder head seal.

-- Oil filter seal: where the oil filter housing is attached to the flange.
+- Oil filter seal: the place where the oil filter housing is attached to the flange.

 - Oil pan seal.

-- Front and rear crankshaft and camshaft seals.
+- Front and rear crankshaft and camshaft oil seals.

-Since oil usually spreads over a large area in case of leaks, it was quite difficult to determine the location of the leak at a glance.
-When searching for leaks, it is advisable to proceed as follows:
+Since the leak usually spreads over a large area, it was quite difficult to determine the leak location at first glance.
+When searching for leak locations, it is advisable to proceed as follows:

 Wash the engine.
-Spray the engine with a standard cleaning agent, after a while, wash everything off the engine with a jet of water.
-Cover the generator with plastic wrap.
+Spray the engine with a standard cleaning agent, after a while wash everything off the engine with a stream of water.
+Cover the generator with polyethylene film beforehand.

-Sprinkle connections and seals on the outside of the motor with chalk or talcum powder.
+Sprinkle the connection points and seals on the outside of the engine with chalk or talcum powder.

-Check the oil level, top up if necessary.
+Check the oil level and top up if necessary.

-Carry out an inspection trip.
-Since the oil becomes liquid in a hot engine and therefore flows out faster at leaks, it is recommended that the test drive be carried out over a section of about 30 km on a highway.
+Perform a test drive.
+Since the oil in a hot engine becomes liquid and therefore leaks out faster, it is recommended to perform a test drive on a section of approximately 30 km on a high-speed highway.

-In conclusion, inspect the engine using a lamp, find leaks and troubleshoot.
+Finally, inspect the engine using a lamp, find any leaks and troubleshoot.